rdacomp/CollapseOS/README.md

 scavenge-friendly 16-bit or 32-bit chips.

 Second, because those chips will be easier to replicate in a post-collapse fab.
-If the first chips we're able to create post-collapse are low-powered, we might as well design a system that works well on low-powered chips.
+The z80 has 9000 transistors.
+9000!
+Compared to the millions we have in any modern CPU, that's nothing!
+If the first chips we're able to create post-collapse have a low transistor count, we might as well design a system that works well on simpler chips.

 That being said, nothing stops the project from including the capability of programming an ARM or RISC-V chip.

-That being said, the MSP430 seems like a really nice and widely used chip...

 ### Prior art